 The Executive Committee has delegated authority within the overall Board authority.
 It provides direction to the Executive Management on all business matters and assumes the role of the Board to address matters arising between Board meetings.
 The Committee is responsible for business matters concerning credit and market risks, strategy review and recommendation to the Board.
-The Executive committee consists of four members from the Board.
-The Investment Committee reviews and approves all transactions related to corporate and real estate investments and monitoring their performance on an ongoing basis.
+The Investment Committee reviews and approves all transactions related to corporate and real estate investments, as well as monitoring their performance on an ongoing basis.
 In addition, the Committee is responsible to oversee the performance of the fund managers and recommend exit strategies to maximize return to its investors.
-The Investment Committee is a sub-set of the Management and consists of seven members: The CEO, CFO, COO, EVP - MENA Banking and Investments, EVP - Asia Investments, and the Advisors.

 The objectives are defined in terms of risks, returns & time horizon.
-When approved by the Board, the Investment Policy for the Bank will outline the permissible investments, asset classes, limits on asset classes & lines of authority for approvals.
+When approved by the Board, the Investment Policy for the Group will outline the permissible investments, asset classes, limits on asset classes & lines of authority for approvals.
 The policy will allow the Group to deploy the Investment Committee's strategy as per the Board approved structure.
 The policy is to be reviewed on a yearly basis for comparison to the prevailing economic climate and expectations for the medium to long term.
-The Investment Committee maintains regular oversight over the Group's investment portfolio.
+The Investment Committee maintains regular oversight over the investment portfolio.